Interview with Amanda Reyes, Author and Film Historian

 I think people saw it as sort of a lower tiered thing because made for TV movies had several restrictions.
 You couldn't have nudity, cursing, or a lot of violence.
 TV movies as a whole have always been sort of maligned because of this, combined with the fact that they tended to handle domestic issues.
 While a lot of actors got great roles in them, it didn't necessarily lead to other things.

 Andy Griffith did a lot of TV movies that allowed him to walk away from being Andy Taylor on "The Andy Griffith Show."
-In "Savages" (1974), he tries to murder this guy over a series of days by abandoning him in the desert and then watching him slowly die.
+In "Savages" (Katzin, 1974), he tries to murder this guy over a series of days by abandoning him in the desert and then watching him slowly die.
 It's a great movie.

 Oh, shit.
 I'm adding that one to my list.